freqtrade/freqtrade/docs/edge.md

 ### Risk Reward Ratio

-Risk Reward Ratio (*R*) is a formula used to measure the expected gains of a given investment against the risk of loss.
+Risk Reward Ratio ($R$) is a formula used to measure the expected gains of a given investment against the risk of loss.
 It is basically what you potentially win divided by what you potentially lose.
 Formally:

 $$ R = \frac{\text{potential_profit}}{\text{potential_loss}} $$